This page has been created to give you an introductory guide to issues relating to academic misonduct, appeals and complaints.

 Appeals must be submitted within 21-days of the date of your transcript.
 If your appeal is late, you will need to provide evidence that you were medically unable to engage with the appeal procedure within the 21-day timeframe.

-- If the college made a mistake which is known as administrative error or procedural irregularity.
+- If the college made a mistake which is known as an administrative error or procedural irregularity.

 The College's rules and processes on Academic Appeals can be read here.